 The top PMs are always keenly aware of what types of strategies, technologies and methodologies appear in the construction sector that can be leveraged in their planning, project initiation and management goals.
 Project managers are perpetual learners as they keep up with all strategy changes and what’s on the rise in the industry.

 Some interesting construction aspects that are developing include:

-The difference between a good and excellent construction project manager is thinking beyond their own job role.
+The difference between a good and excellent PM is thinking beyond their own job role.
 Instead of thinking “how can technology help me to my job better,” start to consider how technology can empower your teams.
 This might involve listening to your team members on their specific needs and pain points.
 After all, technology is only powerful if it can be used by people executing the work.

 At the end of the day, what’s in the foundation of a high-performing team?
 It’s trust.
-While it can be challenging to build trust in constructiondue to the high turnover and project-based nature of the industry, it’s essential quality to reduce risk.
+While it can be challenging to build trust in construction due to the high turnover and project-based nature of the industry, it’s essential quality to reduce risk.